-How Should You Mark Your Golf Ball On The Green?
+The Proper Way to Mark Your Ball On The Green

 I’ve actually seen some women put their marker in one place to pick up their ball, but then put the ball closer to the hole when they go to replace their ball.

 This is a no-no!

 Yes, the rules say you can mark your golf ball on the green with anything you like and you can mark it where you like…

 BUT if sometimes you place it to the right of your ball, and sometimes behind it, then you’re in danger of making a mistake and inadvertently advancing your ball closer to the hole when you’re ready to replace your ball and putt.

 The best way to avoid any penalty is to always place your marker directly behind the ball, then pick up the ball.